 -drug abuse or addiction -head injury -heart, circulation problems -if you often drink alcohol -kidney disease -liver disease -lung or breathing disease -stomach, intestine problems -an unusual or allergic reaction to acetaminophen, caffeine, dihydrocodeine, codeine, other medicines, foods, dyes, or preservatives -pregnant or trying to get pregnant -breast-feeding

 Take this medicine by mouth with a glass of water.
 Follow the directions on the prescription label.
 You can take this medicine with or without food.
 If it upsets your stomach, take it with food.
-Take your medicine at regular intervals.
-Do not take your medicine more often than directed.
-Do not stop taking except on your doctor's advice.
+Do not take your medicine more often directed.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.

 This medicine may interact with the following medications: